rtCamp/login-with-google/docs/CONTRIBUTING.md

 # Development Workflow

-This document outlines the Git workflow for contributing to the project.
+This section outlines the Git workflow for contributing to the project.
 We follow a structured branching model to ensure a smooth development process.

 ## Branching Strategy